 Care after your surgery.
 If you live far from your transplant center, your doctors will recommend that you stay close to the center for a few days after you leave the hospital so that they can monitor your health and remaining kidney function.

 - Recovery.
-Depending on your overall health, doctors will give you specific advice on how to take care of yourself and reduce the risk of complications during your recovery, including avoiding sitting or lying in bed for long periods of time, not driving a car for one to two weeks, not lifting any objects heavier than 10 pounds (4.5 kilograms) for a month, caring for your incision, managing pain, and returning to a normal diet.
+Depending on your overall health, doctors will give you specific advice on how to take care of yourself and reduce the risk of complications during your recovery, including not sitting or lying in bed for long periods of time, not driving a car for one to two weeks, not lifting any objects heavier than 10 pounds (4.5 kilograms) for a month, caring for your incision, managing pain, and returning to a normal diet.

 - Return to normal activities.
 After kidney donation, most people are able to return to normal daily activities after two to four weeks.
 You may be advised to avoid contact sports or other strenuous activities that may cause kidney damage.